kynx/code-utils/README.md

 "Euro").
 For ASCII characters that are not valid in a PHP label, it provides it's own spell outs: for instance, a backtick "`" becomes "Backtick".

-Initial digits are also spelt out - "123 foo" becomes "OneTwoThreeFoo", and finally reserved words are suffixed with a user-supplied string so they don't mess things up: "class" can become "ClassController".
+Initial digits are also spelt out - "123 foo" becomes "OneTwoThreeFoo" - and finally reserved words are suffixed with a user-supplied string so they don't mess things up: "class" can become "ClassController".

 The results may not be pretty.
 For instance, if your input contains ` ͖`  - put your glasses on! - the class name will